IBMTechSales/klp-workshop-labs/2158-Docker-Containers+OpenShift/2158-Part2-IntroOpenshift/README.md

     d.
 Click on the **clipboard** icon again to close the clipboard

-    > **NOTE:** Sometimes pasting into a Terminal window in the VM does not work consistently.

-    > In this case you might try again, or open another Terminal Window and try again, or  paste the text into a **Text Editor** in the VM, and then paste it into the Terminal window in the VM.

 3. An alternative to using the noVNC Copy / Paste option, you may consider opening the lab guide in a web browser inside of the VM.
 Using this method, you can easily copy / paste text from the lab guide without having to use the noVNC clipboard.

     <br>

-## Deploy the hello-openshift image through the web console
+## Deploy the example 'httpd' image through the web console

-### Login to the web console
+### Login to the OpenShift web console

 1. Open the Firefox Web Browser from the VM.